ICTU/quality-report/README.md

 relies on other tools to feed it information.
 Metric sources include SonarQube, Jenkins, Jira, Jacoco, JMeter, OWASP dependency checker, and more.

 The user interface is in Dutch.

+An example report is available via http://ictu.github.io/quality-report/.

 This software was developed by ICTU (http://www.ictu.nl) to support the development of the Landelijk Register Kinderopvang for the Ministerie van